 - Number of outdoor seats: 1,000

-- First opened: 2014 (Also in 2014: the ebola crisis, Malaysia Airlines Flight 370 disappears, John Travolta mispronounces Idina Menzel’s name at the Oscars and everyone freaks the fuck out)
+- First opened: 2014 (Also in 2014: the ebola crisis, Malaysia Airlines Flight 370 disappears, but John Travolta mispronounces Idina Menzel’s name at the Oscars and everyone freaks the f*ck out)

 I love the revolving bandstand smack in the middle, the service is perfection, and is there anything more beautiful than this Bavarian Heaven?

 The interior of this tent was designed by Rolf Zehetbauer, a friggin’ Oscar winner.
 I love all the light, the retractable roof, and the insinuation that it’s a warm, sunny summer day.
 It reminds me of being eight years old on the playground, making necklaces out of weeds and flowers without a care in the world.
 Then I drink loads of beer and finally start acting like it.